aws-controllers-k8s/code-generator/ATTRIBUTION.md

 syntax/writer.go (from RegexWriter.cs): ported literally with minor changes to make it more Go-ish.

-match.go (from RegexMatch.cs): ported, simplified, and changed to handle Go's lack of inheritence.
+match.go (from RegexMatch.cs): ported, simplified, and changed to handle Go's lack of inheritance.

 regexp.go (from Regex.cs and RegexOptions.cs): conceptually serves the same "starting point", but is simplified
     and changed to handle differences in C# strings and Go strings/runes.